fferen/makeheaders/README.md

 ---

-I made this tool because while there exist tools like this already, I couldn't find one that merely updated the headers while preserving existing structure such as preprocessor directives, struct definitions, etc.
+I made this tool because while there exist tools like this already, I couldn't find one that merely updates the headers while preserving existing structure such as preprocessor directives, struct definitions, etc.

 To be fair though, as I'm a DIY kind of person, I didn't look very hard. :)